-Find out where Aetna marketplace plans are available
+Aetna marketplace plans

-In 2017, we’re offering plans on the health insurance marketplace, or exchange, in the following states: Delaware, Iowa, Nebraska, and Virginia.
+In 2017, we’re offering plans on the health insurance marketplace, or exchange, in the following states: Delaware, Iowa, Nebraska and Virginia.

 Different plans, different needs

-All plans available in the health insurance marketplace are separated into metal levels.
+All plans available in the Health Insurance Marketplace are separated into metal levels.
 The levels are bronze, silver, gold and platinum.

-A plan’s level describes roughly how much you will need to pay for premiums and out-of-pocket costs.
+A plan’s level indicates roughly how much you will need to pay for premiums and out-of-pocket costs.
 The metallic plan levels make finding the right plan easier.
 They help you understand your costs.
 For example, a bronze plan will have higher out-of-pocket costs, but a low monthly premium.
 A platinum plan will have lower out-of-pocket costs, but a higher monthly premium.

 There are limits to how much you will pay out of pocket.
 With any plan, once you have reached this limit, the insurance company pays 100% of your costs for covered care.